 Contact an Attorney

-When dealing with an unknown like a drunk driver, make sure you contact a car accident lawyer, like a car accident lawyer in Kansas City, MO, to help you get compensation for medical injuries, lost work, and a broken vehicle.
+When dealing with an unknown like a drunk driver, make sure you contact a car accident lawyer, like a car accident lawyer, to help you get compensation for medical injuries, lost work, and a broken vehicle.
 Your attorney will work with your insurance company, the other driver’s insurance company, and your doctors.
 That will allow you to spend time healing with less stress.

 Notify Your Insurance